 Before you travel to Bolivia, it’s worth considering safety, as tourists can be a target for opportunistic thieves.
 There are specific factors to take into consideration – some of which require a little extra planning ahead – but all are surmountable.

-Be sure to use official taxis only; wear a cross-body bag on your front as opposed to a backpack to keep valuables close, learn some basic Spanish phrases, and download your route on apps such as Google maps in the event that you lose internet connection while exploring.
+Be sure to use official taxis only and wear a cross-body bag on your front as opposed to a backpack to keep valuables close and where you can see if anyone is trying to get their hands into your bag.

 Destinations you can’t miss in Bolivia